brentvollebregt/nitratine.net/posts/multi-clipboard/post.md

 * `multi-clipboard --current` - Check what clipboard you are currently on

 ## The Listener
-This package has a built in listener which listens for Ctrl + Windows + C (Left control).
+This package has a built-in listener which listens for Ctrl + Windows + C (Left control).
 This can be enabled in the GUI's settings under "Toggle Listener" or by arguments as described above.
 This also comes with a feature to make the listener start on startup.
 To enable this, go into the GUI's settings and click "Listener Autostart" to toggle it on/off.

 ## GUI With Settings Open